DanielCardeal/trimmy.nvim/README.md

 }
 ```

-After that, `trimmy` should be able to detect which lines were modified and trim
+After that, `trimmy` should be able to detect and trim modified lines before
-whitespace as necessary.
+saving a buffer.

+## Commands

+This plugin exposes the following commands:

+- `Trimmy`: trims contents of current edited buffer.

+- `TrimmyToggleTrimOnSave`: toggles trim-on-save functionality.

+## Customization

+A table of options can be passed to the `setup` function to configure the
+plugin behavior.
+Current options are:

+- `trimOnSave` (boolean): whether to enable auto-trimming on save on plugin
+  initialization.

+- `pattern` (list of strings): file patterns for files to trim on save.